hotrodorm/hotrod/hotrod-project/docs/docs-4/nitro/README.md

 ```

 Depending on the value of the `regionId` parameter the query changes shape.
 The `SELECTIVITY` clauses are a part of the DB2 dialect
-that allows the developer to tune query perfomance.
+that allows the developer to tune query performance.

 ## Nitro Queries